 - Continuing the clear out

 - Donating everything I don’t use/ can’t wear

 - Hiring my mum (she knows) to sell everything else I don’t use but actually has value

 - Flying out to Singapore and making my final decisions (and there are many to be made)

 The ultimate goal remains – ‘to be the fittest version of me that I have ever been by the time I turn 40 (in, gulp: 57 days)!
 And that means holistically, physically, mentally and emotionally and THAT has challenged me on so many levels.

 There’s a meme circulating that says “The 1 January 2019 me and 31 December 2019 versions of me are not the same person”, the thing is I changed so much during 2019 that there was a “Winter, Spring, Summer, Autumn, Winter” version of me and I am still getting to know her.
-I was fighting to be “the me” I was before Sarah died, but I know now that that version of me died with her and I am a completely unrecognisable person compared to her.
+I was fighting to be “the me” I was before Sarah died, but I know now that that version of me died with her and I am a completely unrecognisable person compared to that old version of me.